ferrywlto/NativeScript-Vue-Base-Template/README.md

 `keytool -genkey -v -keystore <key_store_path> -alias <alias_name> -keyalg RSA -keysize 2048 -validity 10000`

 You should change the `keyalg`, `keysize` and `validity` according to your own need.

-Please remove the `LICENSE` file when creating private repositories or change to other [LICENSE](https://choosealicense.com/) file to suit your needs.

 ## Quick Start
 Execute the following command to create an app from this template: